swastiksagar/wazuhlabproject/README.md

    ```

 ###  Access of Wazuh Dashboard
-- Open a browser and navigate to:
+- Opened a browser and navigated to:
  ```
   https://<WAZUH_VM_IP>
   ```
-- Login with default credentials and change the password.
+- Login's with default credentials and change the password.
 ###  Installation of Wazuh Agents
-- From the dashboard: **Agents Deploy new agent**.
+- From the dashboard: **Agents Deployed new agent**.
 - Followed the installer instructions for **Windows**
 - Example (Powershell):